 The publisher remains silent on this despite my e-mails.
 Although I am enjoying the course, I am now worried over what is correct and what is not.
 99% of the book must be accurate, I just can’t tell.
 Unless I have an errata sheet.

-Update: The author e-mailed me to say no errata sheet exists but that I seem to be compiling one.
+The instructor eventually e-mailed me to say that no errata sheet exists but that I seem to be compiling one.
 Thanks for the sarcasam, Professor.
 I was only looking out for my grade and in a small way trying to help.
 I thought better of BYU before this course.
-Maybe their mostly Mormon students don’t correct their professors or help out with the text.
-Whatever.

-Update: I eventually dropped the class since I found it impossible to effectively complete labs outside of the traditional setting in which students, TAs, and professors meet face to face.
+Update: I later dropped the class since I found it impossible to effectively complete the labs outside of the traditional setting in which students, TAs, and professors meet face to face.
+Much online testing relied on correctly telling the difference between colors in a photograph.
+I couldn’t judge those nuances.
 And the book continued to be a minefield of mistakes.